 Payment of Dividends.
 New Peoples is a separate legal entity that derives the majority of its revenues from dividends paid to it by its subsidiaries.
 The Bank is subject to laws and regulations that limit the amount of dividends it can pay.
 In addition, both New Peoples and the Bank are subject to various regulatory restrictions relating to the payment of dividends, including requirements to maintain capital at or above regulatory minimums.
 Banking regulators have indicated that banking organizations should generally pay dividends only if the organization's net income available to common shareholders over the past year has been sufficient to fully fund the dividends and the prospective rate of earnings retention appears consistent with the organization's capital needs, asset quality and overall financial condition.
 The FDIC has the general authority to limit the dividends paid by FDIC insured banks if the FDIC deems the payment to be an unsafe and unsound practice.
 The FDIC has indicated that paying dividends that deplete a bank's capital base to an inadequate level would be an unsound and unsafe banking practice.
 In October 2009, the Federal Reserve Bank of Richmond ("Richmond FRB") restricted the Company from paying dividends without prior approval.
-It is therefore highly unlikely that the Company will pay any dividends at least until the Richmond FRB's restriction is removed.
+It is therefore highly unlikely that the Company will pay any dividends at least until the Richmond FRB's restriction is removed and this can impact the company's ability to attract capital investment and its share price.